2 Clarke Drive

 Dorritie: The MAIA trial was based off of another trial that had demonstrated the benefit of lenalidomide and dexamethasone in the first-line [treatment of] patients with multiple myeloma who were transplant ineligible; this led to [the establishment of] lenalidomide plus dexamethasone as the standard of care.

-The MAIA trial was aimed at trying to improve upon that benefit further with the addition of daratumumab [Darzalex] to lenalidomide/dexamethasone in the frontline setting for patients who are transplant ineligible.
+The MAIA trial [NCT02252172] was aimed at trying to improve upon that benefit further with the addition of daratumumab [Darzalex] to lenalidomide/ dexamethasone in the frontline setting for patients who are transplant ineligible.
 In fact, the addition of daratumumab did seem to improve outcomes in patients in terms of who achieved a progression-free survival [PFS] benefit, which really had not been reached in the daratumumab arm at the time of the trial, but also across all key subgroups.
 Particularly for high-risk patients, [this] really changes the standard of care.

 That has been a moving target that differs a bit depending on where you practice.
 In Europe, they have different criteria based on age [and other factors] that [can be used to] determine whether a patient is eligible.
-In general, [the decision is] based not only on age but comorbid conditions.
+In general, [the decision is] based not only on age but also on comorbid conditions.
 If a patient has extensive cardiac history or renal disease, [we] may be concerned [about] toxicities related to transplant; these patients would be deemed ineligible.
 In general, most patients are transplant eligible, but there is certainly a subset who are not.
-These types of trials really expand our thinking as to whether transplant will be included in our early treatment in the first place.
+These types of trials really expand our thinking as to whether transplant will be included as an early treatment option in the first place.
 That remains to be seen.

 The updated analysis from FORTE that was [recently] presented focused on the 2 lenalidomide-containing arms, namely KRd followed by autologous transplant followed by KRd consolidation compared with KRd without a transplant.
 The results were quite interesting.
 As expected, patients who had higher-risk disease going in did not do as well in general [in terms of] complete response [CR] rates, and importantly, MRD negativity rates.